The Clubhouse, History, Sports

 This, together with the array of rackets sports available, is why The Queen’s Club remains one of the most coveted memberships in the country.

-Throughout its history, the Club has been an exceptional sporting venue, and today hosts the world famous annual Fever-Tree Championships (formerly the Aegon Championships), the World Rackets Championships, leading Real Tennis events, including the World Championship, the British Open and between 2009-2013 The ATCO Super Series Squash Finals.
+Throughout its history, the Club has been an exceptional sporting venue, and today hosts the world-famous annual cinch Championships (formerly the Fever-Tree Championships), the World Rackets Championships, leading Real Tennis events, including the World Championship, the British Open and between 2009-2013 The ATCO Super Series Squash Finals.

-In May 2007 the Queen’s Club Members successfully acquired a 120 year lease from the Lawn Tennis Association.
-The Members now own and operate their Club through a fully elected Board and over the past 11 years the Members have sensitively invested in the Club’s facilities completing key projects which include the Clubhouse refurbishment and the Grille, where Members dine in the heart of the Club, the creation of both a Junior Club facility and a new Gymnasium, re-surfaced four artificial grass courts and more recently refurbished the President’s Room.
+In May 2007 the Queen’s Club Members successfully acquired a 120-year lease from the Lawn Tennis Association.
+The Members now own and operate their Club through a fully elected Board and over the past 14 years the Members have sensitively invested in the Club’s facilities completing key projects which include the Clubhouse refurbishment and the Grille, where Members dine in the heart of the Club, the creation of both a Junior Club facility and a new Gymnasium, re-surfaced four artificial grass courts and refurbished the President’s Room.